gaara4896/CommunityServiceBlog-Ubermensch/_posts/2018-05-27-the-second-day-pt1.md

 ### Tesco Kepong

-Teong and Ong depart from Kechara Food Kitchen office to Tesco Kepong.
+Teong, Neoh and Ong depart from Kechara Food Kitchen office to Tesco Kepong.
 Both of them also uses Waze to navigate to the destination.

 Shortly after that, they reach Tesco Kepong.
 Before they go into loading bay, they almost went into accident due to unfamiliar with the road before the entrance to the loading bay.
 They then went inside the loading bay.